LiamLian0727/Euclids_Gift/README.md

 ## 📢 News

-- [10/24/2025] We trained Qwen3VL (4B, 8B, and 30B) using Euclid30K, and the results show that the models also achieve significant gains across various spatial intelligence tasks.
+- [10/24/2025] :zap: We trained Qwen3VL (4B, 8B, and 30B) using Euclid30K, and the results show that the models also achieve significant gains across various spatial intelligence tasks.
 The weights of the fine-tuned models are available [here](https://huggingface.co/collections/LiamLian0727/euclid-model).

 <div align="center">